gerardroche/sublime-phpunit/README.md

 ### phpunit.save_all_on_run

-Write out every buffer (in the active window), that has changes, before running tests.
+Write out every buffer, that has changes (in the active window), before running tests.

 Global: `Menu > Preferences > Settings`